defold/doc/docs/en/manuals/porting-guidelines.md

 ## Performance
 Always test on target hardware!
-Check game performance and optimise if needed.
+Check game performance and optimize if needed.
 Use the [profiler](/manuals/profiling) to find bottlenecks in the code.

 ## Screen resolution and refresh rate